 Mean Joe Greene’s Coca-Cola Commercial

-In 2017, the co-stars reunited once again inside Apogee Stadium in Texas, where Greene recalled chugging 18 bottles of Coke before getting the commercial right.
+In 2017, the co-stars reunited once again inside Apogee Stadium in Denton, Texas, where Greene recalls chugging 18 bottles of Coke before getting the commercial right.

 During Super Bowl XLIII, which also happened to be Steelers’ victory, Pittsburgh safety Troy Polamalu brought the great commercial back to life with a few hilarious twists for the company’s Coke Zero products.